Indrani: Vedic

 Indrani first appears in the Rigveda, which was composed in the early second millennium BCE.
-According to Subodh Kapoor, unlike many Vedic deities who personify natural phenomena, Indrani does not have a myth of nature that explains her existence and may have originated as Indra's wife.
-Indologist John Muir states that in the Rigveda, she is invoked multiple times and is mentioned with other goddesses in the first three of these passages.
+According to some scholars, unlike many Vedic deities who personify natural phenomena, Indrani does not have a myth of nature that explains her existence and may have originated as Indra's wife.
+However, one Rigvedic hymn (10.159) addressed Indrani as Śacī Poulomī and presented her as the "deification" of Indra's power.
+In this context, the term Śacī meant "the rendering of powerful or mighty help, assistance, aid, especially of the 'deeds of Indra'."
+This use of the term Śacī is seen as a major step in the later conception of Śakti as the divine power that is separate from a deity, but something not inherently present within it.

+In the Rigveda, Indrani is invoked multiple times and is mentioned with other goddesses in the first three of these passages.
 Another hymn considers her to be the most fortunate female, as her husband Indra cannot die from old age.
 David Kinsley states that many of the goddesses in the early texts are named after their husbands and have no independent character of their own.
 While Indrani is mentioned more often than any other Vedic goddess-consorts, she remains overshadowed by her husband.

 Hymn 10.68 of the Rigveda praises her as being very beautiful and mentions her jealousy of rivals.
 Another hymn (10.159) describes Indrani as being boastful and claiming that she has conquered her husband; he is submissive to her will.
-Despite this, in the same hymn, Indrani asks the gods to rid her of rivals in Indra's favour.
+Despite this, in the same hymn, Indrani asks the gods to rid her of rivals for Indra's favour.
 A hymn in Rigveda is dedicated to a quarrel between Indrani and Indra, where she becomes annoyed with the pranks of Vrishakapi—Indra's pet ape—and complains about it.

 The Shatapatha Brahmana refers to Indrani as Indra's beloved.
 The Taittiriya Brahmana suggests that Indra chose Indrani over other goddesses because of her beauty and sensuality.
 Scholars note that the Aitareya Brahmana mentions Prasaha and Sena as the wives of Indra, but both of them are identified with Indrani.